-The Renewal and Replacement Public Safety Fund is used to account for operation and maintenance funds paid by Public Safety to the PBC.
-This fund did not meet the criteria for presentation as a major fund; however, the PBC has elected to report it as such.
+The Renewal and Replacement Public Safety Fund is used to account for operation and maintenance funds paid by the County to the PBC and assigned for public safety.

 The PBC also reports the following major proprietary fund:

 The Sinking Fund is used to account for the lease payment from the County and the related payments on the 2005 lease revenue refunding bonds.